 Why is fluoride so important?

-Some toothpastes with Sodium Lauryl Sulfate may cause the recurrence of canker sores
+Some kinds of toothpaste with Sodium Lauryl Sulfate may cause the recurrence of canker sores

-Many parents avoid choosing toothpastes which contain SLS (Sodium Lauryl Sulfate).
+Many parents avoid choosing toothpaste which contains SLS (Sodium Lauryl Sulfate).
 This ingredient may cause the recurrence of aphthous ulcers, commonly referred to as canker sores.
-SLS is a surfactant that makes things foam and a major ingredient in most popular toothpastes sold in the grocery store.
+SLS is a surfactant that makes things foam and a major ingredient in most popular toothpaste sold in the grocery store.
 Crest, Colgate, AquaFresh, and Pepsodent contain SLS; Sensodyne is a major brand that doesn’t.
-Here is a list of some toothpastes that do not contain SLS (Sodium Lauryl Sulfate):
+Here is a list of some toothpaste that do not contain SLS (Sodium Lauryl Sulfate):